Elijah McClain death: Officer Randy Roedema guilty, former officer Jason Rosenblatt not guilty

 The jury found Randy Roedema guilty of criminally negligent homicide and third-degree assault, Jason Rosenblatt was found not guilty of manslaughter and assault.
 Sentencing for Roedema is scheduled for Jan.
 5 at 1:30 p.m. in Adams County Court.

 The 23-year-old died after first responders got a call of a suspicious person walking down the street.
 They found McClain on Aug.
 24, 2019, wearing a mask and carrying groceries when they arrived at Colfax Avenue and Billings Street.
 Jason Rosenblatt, Randy Roedema and another officer all were indicted by a grand jury for forcibly restraining McClain in a violent struggle that was captured on police body cam video.
-They face felony charges of criminally negligent homicide, manslaughter and second-degree assault.
+They face felony charges of criminally negligent homicide, manslaughter and second-degree assault, however, the jury had the option to convict on lesser charges which they did in the case of Roedema where they found him guilty on third-degree assault.

+CBS News Colorado's Karen Morfitt talked to McClain's mother after the verdict was read.
+Outside the Adams County Courthouse, Sheneen McClain said, "That's what happens in divided States of America," and she was visibly upset as she walked to the parking lot.

 Rosenblatt no longer works for the Aurora Police Department.
 Roedema and the third responding officer, Nathan Woodyard, have been suspended from the police force without pay.